 Below, the installation instructions are described for common languages used in epidemiology.
 To see a full list of kernels available for Jupyter, along with the appropriate documentation and installation instructions, follow this link.

-Installing the Stata Kernel
+Installing the Stata kernel

 The instructions for installing the stata_kernel are based from the original documentation here.
 It should work with Stata 12 (we have tested it).
 If these instructions do not work for you, it may be that there has been an update to the kernel, at which point, please refer to the original documentation linked above.